 Graduate students must carry at least six hours in a regular semester to be considered full-time.

 The final grade in any course represents the instructor’s best judgment of the degree to which the student has achieved the objectives of the course.
 Each instructor establishes standards appropriate to the individual course and is expected to explain those standards early in the semester.
 Any student unsure of the grading standards has the right and obligation to ask the instructor to explain them.
 Learn more about grade policies.

 All registrations in Applied Music must have the approval of the dean of the Jordan College of the Arts.
 If your schedule includes an arranged course, you may secure a Permission Number from the department head or dean.
 You will use this Permission Number to register for Applied Music Courses.

-First-year students will be assigned an advising/registration appointment by the Learning Resource Center.
+First-year students will be assigned an advising/registration appointment by the student’s college.
 Transfer students will be assigned an advising/registration time by their college of enrollment.
 Graduate students may register during any published registration period; they will receive a final schedule with their billing statement.
 Non-degree students may register following the last group of first-year students.

 Whenever the enrollment in a course is deemed insufficient, the University reserves the right to withdraw that course.
 When small classes are continued, full payment of fees is required at the time of registration.
 In such cases no refund will be permitted.

 If you are a former Butler student in good standing and wish to return to the same program you were in before, you do not have to apply for admission again.
 For more information, please visit Returning Students.

 Butler University is a member of a consortium of area colleges and universities.
 The purpose of the consortium is to offer a wider range of courses to students.
 For more information, please visit: Consortium Registration.